- helpmate (n.)

 - hen (n.)

-- Old English henn "hen," from West Germanic *hannjo (cognates: Old Frisian henn, Middle Dutch henne, Old High German henna), fem. of *han(e)ni "male fowl, cock" (source of Old English hana "cock"), literally "bird who sings (for sunrise)," from PIE root *kan- "to sing" (see chant).
+- Old English henn "hen," from West Germanic *hannjo (source also of Old Frisian henn, Middle Dutch henne, Old High German henna), fem. of *han(e)ni "male fowl, cock" (source of Old English hana "cock"), literally "bird who sings (for sunrise)," from PIE root *kan- "to sing" (see chant).

 The original masculine word survives in German (Hahn "cock"), Swedish, Danish, etc. German also has a generic form, Huhn, for either gender of the bird.
 Extension to "female of any bird species" is early 14c. in English.
 Hen as slang for "woman" dates from 1620s; hence hen party "gathering of women," first recorded 1887.
 To be mad as a wet hen is from 1823, but the figure was used to indicate other states: